tobbie/nodejs-chat-app/README.md

-## Simple real time nodejs chat application built with socket.io
+# Real time nodejs chat application built with socket.io

+## You can use this to get chat solution started

 ### To get started: